CloudyRowly/Binance-public-API-pull-to-Parquet-Demo/readme.md

 - 1GB of HDD can store ~27 days of tick data
 - Relatively affordable 256GB of space can store ~6971 days of tick data (19.1 years)
 - Takes ~362 seconds (~6 minutes) to convert and store a year worth of tick data
+- Can compress to a zip file => Further 55% size compressed => 85.5% in total compression ratio

 ## Dependencies